043

 For the rest of southern Nevada, northwest Arizona and southeast

-California...For the 18Z Forecast Package...Wind gusts of less than
+California...For the 18Z Forecast Package...Across most of the area,

-this afternoon.
-VFR conditions will prevail with passing high clouds
+through mid afternoon.
+VFR conditions will prevail this afternoon,

 &&